janeluck/awesome/README.md

 ## Unix
-- [Bash Hackers](http://wiki.bash-hackers.org/) -  Documentation of any kind about GNU Bash..
+- [Bash Hackers](http://wiki.bash-hackers.org/) -  Documentation of any kind about GNU Bash.

 <!--